dom-schulz/loan-predictor/README.md

 - Test the model with random values within realistic ranges

-## Usage
+## Usage/Proof of Concept

-1. Run the Streamlit interface:
+1. Run the Streamlit interface to generate default predictions:
    - [Click here to launch the app](https://loan-predictor-dom-schulz.streamlit.app/)
 2. Input loan information through the interface or hit "Generate New Random Values" at the bottom.
    - Note: the fields are randomly generated when the app is loaded.